day8/re-frame/docs/on-dynamics.md

 ## On Dynamics

-When a field includes word "Dynamics" in its name, you know the scientist and engineers are observing how systems develop or change over time/space, and modelling the causes of those changes.
-Think of Hydrodynamics, Thermodynamics and Social Dynamics.
+Some scientific fields includes the word "Dynamics" in their name: Hydrodynamics, Thermodynamics and Social Dynamics.
+It means the participants observe how certain systems change over time/space and then model the causes.

+How about our systems?
 A Web App is a "sequential process".
-Over time, they will shift from one `State` to another, and consequently, often from one behaviour to another.
+Over time, it will shift from one `State` to another, and consequently, often from one behaviour to another.
-The "Dynamics" of such a system involve the interaction of `Computation` and `State`, across time.
+The "dynamics" involve `Computation` and `State` interacting across time.

-`State` is effectively congealed time -  history materialised - and it is accreted by rounds of `Computation`.
+`State` is effectively congealed time -  history materialised - and it is moulded by rounds of `Computation`.
 However, it isn't all one way.
-Although `Computation` creates `State`, it is itself controlled by that `State` - predicates on `State` determine which branches of `Computation` are executed.
+Although `Computation` creates `State`, it is itself controlled by that `State`.
+For example, predicates on `State` determine which branches of `Computation` execute.
 So, there's a feedback loop between the two.

-Oh, have mercy on us, did someone just say feedback loop?
+Oh, please have mercy on us.
+Did someone say feedback loop?

-For a programmer attempting a mental simulation of such a process, there can be a lot to juggle, putting them near the limits of their cognitive budget.
+For a programmer trying a mental simulation of this process, there can be a lot to juggle, quickly putting them near the limits of their cognitive budget.
-Which, of course, reminds us again of Dijkstra's lament above.
+And, this brings us back to Dijkstra's lament (above).

 Certain kinds of interactions between time, `State` & `Computation` reduce dynamic complexity, making mental simulations easier, while others do the opposite and make it virtually impossible.
-And, any systems on the "impossible" end of that continuum will breed nasty bugs and be scary to maintain.
+Any systems on the "impossible" end of that continuum will breed nasty bugs and be scary to maintain.